dmbarbour/wikilon/docs/ApplicationModel.md

         -- blackboard system, concurrent shared state rewriting type BB st = st * List of (st → (1 + BB st))

-Besides these, we can model anonymous mobile processes that navigate a shared map-like environment; multi-threaded imperative systems that communicate by taking, modifying, and returning entire volumes of shared memory; stream processing pipelines or Kahn process networks; component entity systems or simulations that model periodic update behaviors over large tables of data; publish-subscribe environments; and so on.
-In all cases, "effects" are modeled in terms of incremental output and input of values by the environment.
+Besides these, we can model state machines, component entity systems, mobile processes navigating a map, multi-threaded imperative systems with channels or rendezvous, stream processing pipelines or Kahn process networks, and so on.
+In any case, 'effects' must be modeled in terms of incremental exchange of *values* between application and environment.

-By starting with conventional models, we can develop useful software artifacts right away.
+With conventional models, we can develop useful software artifacts, whether it's a web-server or interactive fiction.
+We could compile and run the application outside the dictionary, or embed it within the dictionary.

 It's feasible to compile programs for conventional operating systems.
 Further, because these models are first-class values, it isn't difficult to simulate or checkpoint a process within the dictionary by either rewriting state in-place or recording the incremental inputs and computing the current state.

 The main disadvantage is that most conventional models don't remain attached to the user very well.
 Fortunately, multi-agent systems (like the blackboard, mobile processes, or a publish-subscribe environment) can help, since we can treat the users as some of the agents.